 America calls its measuring system “English”, but the truth is, contemporary Brits tend to measure dry or solid ingredients by weight, not volume.

 Brits will refer to 1/2 pints in places where Americans might refer to a cup.
 Note though that an American pint is approximately 500 ml, so half an American point is 250 ml / 1 cup.
 A British pint is approximately 600 ml, and therefore a British half pint is 300 ml.
 If you’re a North American working with a British recipe and you see 1/2 pint, measure 10 oz (300 ml.)
-If you’re a Brit working with a North American recipe and you see 1 cup, measure 8 oz (250 ml) in volume.
+If you’re a Brit working with a North American recipe and you see half a pint or 1 cup, measure 8 oz.
+(250 ml) in volume.

 For everyday kitchen use purposes, you can figure on a standard 1 cup measuring cup as being 250 ml in the United States, Canada, New Zealand and Australia.